 On the flip side, many are concerned about the impact of synthetic fibres on the environment – they’re normally made from plastic after all.
 To address this issue, brands like Polartec and PrimaLoft have managed to develop fills that can be recycled.
-There’s also a fully biodegradable and recycled fibre called PrimaLoft Bio which is due out soon.
+There’s also a fully biodegradable and recycled fibre called PrimaLoft Bio which is now available in some jackets.
 With these developments in mind, the scale is perhaps tipping in favour of synthetics on this front.

 Give our Down and Synthetic Insulated Jacket Buyer’s Guide a read to get a real in depth look into the designs and technologies behind both fill types.